k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

 The popup will be closed and the get command will appear with the appropriate syntax.

-The iid parameter is smartly acquired from the logical unit root table iid and populated, and it is also automatically added as the GraphIt file input parameter.
+The *iid* parameter is smartly acquired from the logical unit root table iid and populated, and it is also automatically added as the GraphIt file input parameter.

 <img src="images/get_command_builder_added.png" >

-### Broadway Command Builder
+### *Broadway* Command Builder

+You can call and activate a Broadway flow from Graphit and combine it as part of the logic and output of the Graphit file.

 On selecting "Broadway" as the node type or when clicking on the <img src="images/selection.png" > icon of a node which is already of "Broadway" type, the Broadway Command Builder popup will be opened.